All Episodes

 Do you want to know who gave it to him?

-You you did.
+You did.

 Yeah, I gave it to him right on my radio program.

-That guy on ABC radio, which is why you are What guy on ABC Radio?
+That guy on ABC Radio, which is why you are.

-The guy Tom Joyner.
+The guy, Tom Joyner.

-Another shark bite.
+Another shock bite.

-Yeah, this this is another shark bite.
+Yeah, this is another shock bite.

 This took place in Hawaii.